 - a.
-Identified and disclosed to you the requirements of laws, regulations, and the provisions of contracts and grant agreements that are considered to have a direct and material effect on each federal program under audit. - b.
-Complied, in all material respects, with the requirements identified above in connection with federal awards. - c.
-Identified and disclosed interpretations of any compliance requirements that have varying interpretations. - d.
-Made available all information related to federal financial reports and claims for advances and reimbursements.
+Identified and disclosed to you the requirements of federal statutes, regulations, and the terms and conditions of federal awards that are considered to have a direct and material effect on each federal program under audit. - b.
+Complied, in all material respects, with the direct and material compliance requirements identified above in connection with federal awards except as disclosed in the Schedule of Findings and Questioned Costs. - c.
+Identified and disclosed interpretations of any compliance requirements that have varying interpretations.

+- d.
+Made available all federal awards (including amendments, if any) and any other correspondence relevant to federal programs and related activities that have taken place with federal agencies or pass-through entities.
+Management has made available all documentation related to compliance with the direct and material compliance requirements, including information related to federal program financial reports and claims for advances and reimbursements.
 Federal financial reports and claims for advances and reimbursements are supported by the books and records from which the financial statements have been prepared and are prepared on a basis consistent with that presented in the Schedule of Expenditures of Federal Awards.
 The copies of federal program financial reports provided are true copies of the reports submitted, or electronically transmitted, to the federal agency or pass-through entity, as applicable. - e.
-Identified and disclosed all amounts questioned and any known noncompliance with the requirements of federal awards, including the results of other audits or program reviews related to the objectives of the audit. - f.
+Identified and disclosed all amounts questioned and any known noncompliance with the direct and material compliance requirements of federal awards, including the results of other audits, program reviews, or any communications from federal awarding agencies and pass-through entities concerning possible noncompliance related to the objectives of the audit. - f.
 Identified previous financial audits, attestation engagements, performance audits, or other studies related to the objectives of the audit and the corrective actions taken to address significant findings and recommendations, including the status of follow-up on prior audit findings (and information about all management decisions) by federal awarding agencies and pass-through entities. - g.
 Provided to you our views on the reported findings, conclusions, and recommendations for your report. - h.
-Monitored subrecipients to determine that they have expended pass-through assistance in accordance with applicable laws and regulations and have met the requirements of Circular A-133. - i.
-Taken appropriate corrective action on a timely basis after receipt of a subrecipient's auditor's report that identifies noncompliance with laws, regulations, or the provisions of contracts or grant agreements. - j.
+Monitored subrecipients to determine that they have expended subawards in compliance with federal statutes, regulations, and terms and conditions of the sub-award and have met the other pass-through entity requirements of OMB Uniform Guidance. - i.
+Issued management decisions for audit findings that relate to federal awards made to subrecipients.
+Such management decisions were issued within six months of acceptance of the audit report by the FAC.
+Additionally, we have followed up to determine whether the subrecipient has taken timely and appropriate action on all deficiencies detected through audits, on-site reviews, and other means that pertain to the federal award provided to the subrecipient from the Government. - j.
 Considered the results of the subrecipient's audits and made any necessary adjustments to the auditee's own books and records. - 25.
 We are responsible for follow-up on all prior-year(s) findings.
 We have prepared a summary schedule of prior-year findings reporting the status of our efforts in implementation of the prior-year's corrective action plan.
-The summary schedule of prior audit findings includes all findings required to be included in accordance with OMB Circular A-133.
+The summary schedule of prior audit findings includes all findings required to be included in accordance with OMB Uniform Guidance.